JonC0116/COMP3040_A3/Group13_A3_Part01_v1.md

 # Endangered Species in Manitoba
 ## API description

-This is an API that gets endagered species in Manitoba.
+This is a API inerface which provides the information about endangered species within the province of Manitoba.
+Users can get information about the name, type and area in which they mostly existed.

 ## Endpoint